 Overview

-Low-grade glioma is a rare brain tumour that predominantly affects teenagers and young adults.
-There is no cure and all patients ultimately progress to high-grade glioma, at which point their prognosis is around two years.
+Low-grade glioma is a rare brain tumour that predominantly affects young adults.
+There is no cure and all patients ultimately progress to high-grade glioma, at which their prognosis is around two years.

-In this project, neurosurgeon Richard Mair wants to block low-grade to high-grade progression and therefore improve prognosis in this young patient group.
+In this project, neurosurgeon Richard Mair has developed several novel models to investigate potential therapeutic opportunities to prevent low-grade to high-grade progression and therefore improve prognosis in this young patient group.

 About low-grade glioma

-Current treatment consists of surgery for diagnosis and to ‘debulk’ the tumour, followed by radiotherapy and then a prolonged surveillance period using MRI.
+Low-grade glioma (LGG) is a rare brain cancer that predominantly affects young adults.
+There is no cure.
+Current treatment consists of surgery for diagnosis and to ‘debulk’ the tumour.
+This may be followed by radiotherapy, chemotherapy, a combination of the two and a prolonged surveillance period using MRI.

 Blocking progression from low-grade to high-grade glioma